oneconvergence/dkube-examples/chest-xray/README-monitor-ui.md

 This example trains a model to identify pneumonia from chest x-rays.
 The model is then deployed and used as the basis for monitoring with synthetic live data to demonstrate the DKube monitoring capability.

 This workflow uses a Kubeflow Pipeline to set up the resources and created the monitor.
-A separate readme file is available in this folder to create the monitor through the UI, in the same folder called  [README.md](README.md)
+A separate readme file is available in this folder to create the monitor through JupyterLab scripts, in the same folder called [README-monitor-nb.md](README-monitor-nb.md)

-- This example only supports predict dataset sources as **CloudEvents**.
 - This example supports model deployment with a full DKube cluster (`serving cluster`) and model monitoring on either the same cluster or a seperate minimal DKube cluster (`monitoring cluster`).
   - **Serving cluster:** Where the production deployment will be running
   - **Monitoring cluster:** Where the model monitor will be running
   > **Note**: The serving and monitoring clusters can be same, but in that case the setup has to be a single **full** DKube setup